SomeBoringNerd/AutoTotemPlugin/README.md

 # about it

-originally made for TTV_TaxMachine for his minecraft vanilla cpvp server, got paid to make him one, made it, now here's the source code build it yourself and have fun
+originally made for TTV_TaxMachine for his minecraft vanilla cpvp server, got paid to make him one, made it, now here's the source code, build it yourself and have fun

 # commands / permissions